Progressive Autoregressive Video Diffusion Models: Progressive Autoregressive Video Diffusion Models

+More generally, when $F$ is a multiple of $S$, e.g. $F=90, S=30$, every set of $F/S=3$ frames would always share the same noise level during denoising and be removed from the attention window together as they reach $t=0$; when $S$ is a multiple of $F$, e.g. $F=10, S=30$, the save, shift, and append operations for the sequence of frames (line 6, 7, 8 in~\cref{alg:main}) would happen once every $S/F=3$ steps.

+Note that, regardless of what the noise level a frame initially has, it always goes through the same noise level schedule $\displaystyle \bm{\tau}_{S:0}$ as in conventional diffusion models.
+Thus, for each individual frame, it is still modeled under the valid assumptions in diffusion model training~\cite{ho2020ddpm,lipman2023flowmatchinggenerativemodeling,liu2022rectifiedflow,liu2023instaflow} and sampling~\cite{song2021ddim}.
+We only diverge from the noise level assumption in conventional video diffusion models~\cite{ho2022videodiffusionmodels}: now, each frame is modeled independently instead of jointly with the whole sequence of frames, and the progressive autoregressive video diffusion model attends to frames with different noise levels $\displaystyle \rvt_{0:F-1}$ instead of the same noise level $\displaystyle t$.
+Thus, we can obtain our progressive autoregressive video diffusion models from pre-trained video diffusion models by adapting the model to the new noise level distribution through finetuning.
+This saves us from the highly demanding computation cost of video diffusion model pre-training~\cite{meta2024moviegen,yang2024cogvideox}.

 Intuitively, the benefit of our progressive video denoising process is that it gradually establishes correlation among consecutive latent frames.
-Given some existing video latents as conditioning, it is challenging for video diffusion models to produce temporally consistent extensions latents from newly sampled noisy latents~\citep{qiu2024freenoisetuningfreelongervideo}.
-In contrast to the \textit{replacement-with-noise} method~\citep{blattmann2023stable,ho2022videodiffusionmodels} where the latents are denoised together at the same noise level, our progressive video denoising encourages the later latents with higher uncertainty to follow the patterns of the earlier and more certain latents, facilitating modeling a smoother temporal transition and better preserving motion velocity.
-Compared to the \textit{replacement-without-noise} method where there is a large noise level gap between the clean condition latents $\displaystyle \Bar{\rvx}_{0:E-1}^{0}$ and the noisy frames $\displaystyle \rvx_{E:F-1}^{\tau_i}$, our method provides more fine-grained condition, where difference of noise levels between neighboring latents is only $\frac{T}{S}$, as illustrated in~\cref{eq:linear_schedule,fig:noise_level_comparison}.
-Additionally, both \textit{replacement} methods~\citep{ho2022videodiffusionmodels,blattmann2023stable,opensora} need to balance between the benefit of having larger overlap between two subsequent attention windows and the extra computation cost when setting the number of condition frames $E<F$.
-In contrast, our method can have the maximum attention window overlap of $F-1$ latents while not requiring any extra computation (\cref{eq:progressive}).
+Given some existing video frames as conditioning, it is challenging for video diffusion models to produce temporally consistent extension frames from newly sampled noisy frames~\cite{qiu2024freenoisetuningfreelongervideo}.
+In contrast to the \textit{replacement-with-noise} method~\cite{blattmann2023stable,ho2022videodiffusionmodels} where the frames are denoised together at the same noise level, our progressive video denoising encourages the later frames with higher uncertainty to follow the patterns of the earlier and more certain frames, facilitating modeling a smoother temporal transition and better preserving motion velocity.
+Compared to the \textit{replacement-without-noise} method where there is a large noise level gap between the clean condition frames $\displaystyle \Bar{\rvx}_{0:E-1}^{0}$ and the noisy frames $\displaystyle \rvx_{E:F-1}^{\tau_i}$, our method provides smoother attention correspondence, where the difference between neighboring noise levels is only $\frac{T}{S}$, as illustrated in~\cref{eq:linear_schedule,fig:noise_level_comparison}.